fangyiyu/fangyiyu/README.md

 - 🌱 I'm currently learning everything 🤣
 - 👯 I'm looking for machine learning internship opportunities for the 2022 and 2023 summers.
 - 🥅 2021 Goals: Get A+ in coursework, nail down research topic and complete literature review.
 - ⚡ Fun fact: I'm a traveller.
-Love to hike, play badminton and Pingpong.
+Love to hike, play badminton and table tennis.

 ### Connect with me: